Vatican Railway: History

+Before 1934: Background and construction

 Pope Gregory XVI (died 1846) prevented the construction of railways in the Papal States, and was reputed to have said "chemin de fer, chemin d'enfer" ("road of iron, road of hell").
 Gregory XVI's successor, Pope Pius IX, began the construction of a rail line from Bologna to Ancona but the territory was seized by the armies of the Kingdom of Sardinia in 1860 before it was completed.
 The utility of rail travel for the mass pilgrimages of the 19th century, beginning with those at Lourdes circa 1858, was one factor that softened opposition to such technology within the Roman Curia.

-Pius IX's official train was hauled by steam locomotives, with the first such locomotive used to transport him being a Planet-type locomotive.
-The first journey of his train was on July 3, 1859, from Porta Maggiore station to Cecchina.
-This train was a significant part of Pius IX's promotion of a railway network in the Papal States.
-The train included three carriages: a "Balconata" for papal blessings, a Throne Room with a private apartment for the pope, and a Chapel Carriage.
-The Throne Room and Chapel Carriage were decorated with papal colors, gold, silver, and depictions of the pope blessing infrastructure, according to Turismo Roma.

-The construction of a railway station in Vatican City and its linkage to the Italian rail lines was guaranteed by the Lateran Treaty of 11 February 1929.
+The construction of a railway station in Vatican City and its linkage to the Italian rail lines was guaranteed by Article 6 of the Lateran Treaty of 11 February 1929.
+Whereas Vatican City had previously been excluded from the Italian railway network, its trains would now be allowed to run over Italian tracks.
 The Directorate of New Railway Construction of the Ministry of Public Works of the Kingdom of Italy implemented this provision with construction beginning on 3 April 1929, to establish earthworks 38 m above sea level (the height of the Roma San Pietro railway station) between Piazza Santa Marta and the Governor's Palace, Vatican.
 The construction of the viaduct leading to Vatican City was paid for by the Italian government; the station within Vatican City was financed from the ₤750 million indemnity agreed to in the Lateran Treaty's financial section.
-The total cost of construction was reported to be ₤24 million.
+The total cost of construction was reported by Railway Magazine to be ₤24 million.

-The station building (see below) was constructed between 1929 and 1933.

-The first locomotive entered Vatican City in March 1932.
-The station was opened officially on 2 October 1934.
-A Railway Convention was ratified between Italy and Vatican City on 12 September 1934, on which date the property passed from Ferrovie dello Stato (Italian State Railways) to the Holy See.
-In October 1934 the Ministry of Public Works gave the completed rail lines to Vatican City and Ferrovie dello Stato, respectively.
-Legge sulle fonti del diritto (7 June 1929) made Italian railway legislation binding on Vatican-controlled railways.
+Under the orders of Pope Pius XI, a grand marble station building was constructed in 1929–1933.
+The first locomotive entered Vatican City in March 1932, and after it had been subjected to heavy rail testing, Railway Age reported the railway complete on 7 May 1932.
+At the time, it was planned for services to begin in June 1932, and no decision had been reached as to whether it would be usable by non-citizens.
+The station was opened officially on 2 October 1934; it would not be used by the pope until 1962 and tourists until 2015.
+Pope Pius XI died in February 1939, having never travelled on the line built under his orders.